mslobodyanyuk/REST-API-login-with-facebook-twitter-google-in-laravel/readme.md

 Now we need to create model with migration:

-`php artisan make model -m SocialProvider`
+`php artisan make:model -m SocialProvider`

 	Open the migration file and fill create fields table social_providers: